YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A hair transplant result can look very different depending on light, hair length, styling product, camera angle, wetness, and background contrast.
 The same patient may look dense in soft indoor light and much thinner under strong bathroom light or direct sun.

-This is one reason I do not judge a result from one perfect image.
-I want to see the hairline from the front, both sides, the temples, the mid scalp, the crown if treated, and the donor area.
+One perfect image is not enough.
+A fair review should include the hairline from the front, both sides, the temples, the mid-scalp, the crown if treated, and the donor area.

-I also want to see the hair in less flattering conditions.
+Less flattering conditions also matter.
 Dry hair with careful styling is useful, but it is not enough.
 Wet hair, short hair, harsh light, and normal daily styling often reveal whether the result has real visual strength or only photographic strength.

 Some patients feel confused because their result looks acceptable in photos but still feels thin in normal life.
 This can happen when density is low, hair caliber is fine, the scalp has high contrast, or the graft distribution was not planned well.